 All new students are given required physical examinations at the National University Health Center, with the cost of such examination included as part of the first trimester student fees.
 Health care provided to the student, student's spouse and children is coordinated through the Student Clinic.
 A prerequisite for the first chiropractic palpation course is a completed new student physical.
 All new students are encouraged to schedule their new student physical at their earliest convenience during their first trimester of attendance.

-The University has endorsed a student health insurance plan which provides major medical and dental coverage at affordable premiums.
+The University has endorsed a student health insurance plan that provides major medical and dental coverage at affordable premiums.
 While this is a voluntary plan, all students are strongly encouraged to have coverage under a health insurance plan.
-Brochures with a description of the plan are available in the Office of Student Affairs and online at www.gallagherkoster.com.
+For information regarding student health insurance options under the new Patient Protection and Affordable Care Act, commonly referred to as PPACA or ACA, contact Arthur J. Gallagher & Co.
+Brochures with a description of the plan are available in the Office of Student Affairs, or by emailing firstname.lastname@example.org.

 Occasional challenges and crises in life don't stop just because

 you are enrolled in school.
 Depression, helplessness, anxiety,

 homesickness, marital conflicts, and many other personal issues are